Thursday, March 31

 • Yellow meadow ant

 2. The queen ant is the leader and founder of the colony.
-Her role in the ant colony is to lay as many eggs as she can to populate her colony.
-All the worker ants are females, and they are responsible for different tasks inside the ant colony.
-Some of the tasks the worker ants are responsible for are caring for the baby ants, getting food, and taking care of the queen ants.
+Her role is to lay as many eggs as possible to populate her colony.
+All the worker ants are females, and they are responsible for different tasks inside the colony.
+The worker ants are responsible for caring for the baby ants, getting food, and caring for the queen ants.
 Drone ants are males and die shortly after mating with the queen ants.

-3. Ants are very strong!
-Ants can carry up to 20 times their body weight or more depending on the species of ant.
+3. Ants are robust!
+Depending on the species, they can carry up to 20 times their body weight or more.

 4. Did you know that ants have two stomachs?
-One stomach is for their food needs and the other stomach is for feeding other ants like the queen ant.
+One is for their food needs, and the other is for feeding other ants, like the queen ant.
 The queen is like royalty, and she must be taken care of!

 6. The Dinoponera is one of the largest ants in the world.
 They can grow one (1) to three (3) inches long.
 The Carebara munuta is one of the smallest ants in the world.
 They can grow to around 1 millimeter (mm) long.
 That is very tiny!

-7. There are many rooms and passages in an ant colony.
-Some of the rooms are used for nurseries, the queen ant, food storage and rooms for the worker ants.
+7. An ant colony has many rooms and passages.
+Some of the rooms are used for nurseries, the queen ant's quarters, food storage, and rooms for the worker ants.

 8. Did you know that ants do not have ears?
 They are capable of hearing by being able to sense vibrations.